 In 1908 the Hopkins family transferred ownership of his 1756 home and its furnishings to the City of Providence under the condition that the property would be maintained as a public park.
 Used for any other purpose, the property would return to the Hopkins heirs.
 Since that time the City's Parks Department has struggled with limited funds to maintain this highly significant house which was used as a museum until the 1970s.

 Recently the house and the adjoining property have been threatened by local expansion.
 Neighboring businesses have shown interest in purchasing portions of the property for expansion purposes.
-Although such plans were rejected by the city of Providence, the property is still struggling to maintain itself.
-In 2008 combined efforts of Providence College and the city of Providence Parks Department a restoration project began, bringing some much needed work to the property.
+Although such plans were rejected by the City of Providence, the property is still struggling to maintain itself.
+In 2008 the combined efforts of Providence College and the City of Providence Parks Department led to a restoration project, bringing some much needed work to the property.

 The Gorham Manufacturing Complex

 The Gorham Mill Complex, which was listed on the Most Endangered Properties List four times, was lost in 1998.